-In this section, we present results based on the merge between synthetic annual data on households' external financing costs from the SML and synthetic annual data on household expenditure from the FES.
+In this section, we present aggregate results based on merging synthetic annual data on households' external financing costs from the SML data and synthetic annual data on household expenditure from the FES.
 The description of the data sets is provided in the Appendix.